MaximilianHanussek/VALET/README.md

 - An openrc file with the correct credentials needs to be available (can be donwloaded from the OpenStack Dashboard, Horizon)
 - Installed version of [Terraform](https://www.terraform.io/) (tested with v0.12.10)
 - Access to remote resources (internet)
+- For the automated scaling a Linux based (systemd) desktop computer is required (tested with CentOS 7)

 ## Important Remarks
 The home directory `/home/centos/` holds some important configuration files, especially on the master node, some are also hidden, so please do not wipe out this directory completely and let files stay where they are.